-Dr. Jeffrey A. Klein first introduced the tumescent technique liposuction in 1986 at the 2nd World Congress of Liposuction Surgery.
-Only after a year, physicians across the country started to recognize the many benefits of this innovative technique.
+Dr. Jeffrey A. Klein first introduced the tumescent technique of liposuction in 1986 at the 2nd World Congress of Liposuction Surgery.
+Only after a year, physicians across the country start to recognize the many benefits of this innovative technique.
 Shortly after, the publishers highlighted it in the American Journal of Cosmetic Surgery.
 The tumescent technique soon proved itself to be one of the safest ways for doctors to perform this procedure.
 Furthermore, patients began to request this approach that no longer required the use of general anesthesia.

-Understanding Tumescent Liposuction
+Understanding Tumescent Lipo

 The word tumescent refers to a “swollen” state.
 This makes it a perfect description of how this technique targets stubborn fat deposits.
 Tumescent technique liposuction begins with the doctor injecting a solution that combines both lidocaine and epinephrine into the treatment area.
-The solution causes fat deposits to both swell and become firm.
+The solution causes fat deposits to both swell and becomes firm.
 This creates a treatment area that is easier to work with.
 As the solution takes effect, blood vessels in the area also shrink.
 Furthermore, this reduces the chances of excessive bleeding during the procedure.

-Performing Tumescent Liposuction
+Performing Tumescent Lipo

 Tumescent liposuction is performed as an outpatient procedure and can be done comfortably in the attending physician’s office.
 Prior to the procedure, treatment areas are clearly marked making initial injections efficient.
 When it’s time to begin, the physician will first inject the solution of lidocaine and epinephrine into the treatment area.
-Next, a small cannula is inserted under the skin and suctioned is utilized to remove the firm fat cells from the body.
-Manual techniques are used on the part of the physician to contour the treatment area into a desired shape.
-Because the fat cells are already swollen, it is much easier for a physician to suction them away, required less effort on the contouring side of the procedure and ensuring a more gentle, overall experience for the patient.
+Next, a small cannula is inserted under the skin, and suctioned is utilized to remove the firm fat cells from the body.
+Manual techniques are used on the part of the physician to contour the treatment area into the desired shape.
+Because the fat cells are already swollen, it is much easier for a physician to suction them away, requiring less effort on the contouring side of the procedure and ensuring a more gentle, overall experience for the patient.

 There are various great benefits for patients who choose to undergo a tumescent liposuction procedure.
 One of them is the shortened recovery period.
 Patients can walk out of the office unassisted right after the procedure.
 Furthermore, they are encouraged to move throughout that day to promote healthy circulation in the limbs.
 Patients can resume normal exercise within a week of treatment.
 However, daily activities cannot be too strenuous.
 Physicians will encourage patients to return to work within a day or two.
-Patients can expect some redness, irritation and minimal swelling at the points of injection.
+Patients can expect some redness, irritation, and minimal swelling at the points of injection.
 Although they can treat it with over-the-counter pain medications and the symptoms will reduce within a few days.
-The local anesthetic that companies manufactured into the solution stays in the patient’s system for up to 24-hours after the procedure.
+The local anesthetic that companies manufactured into the solution stay in the patient’s system for up to 24 hours after the procedure.
 This helps the patient experience an even more comfortable recovery process.

 As with all liposuction, most patients see the full scope of results within 3-months of receiving treatment.
 However, many patients can achieve successful results in a single treatment.
-But it’s not uncommon for a patient to have multiple sessions schedule in order to maintain long-lasting results.
+But it’s not uncommon for a patient to have multiple sessions scheduled in order to maintain long-lasting results.

-The cost of a tumescent liposuction procedure varies significantly.
+The cost of a procedure varies significantly.
 The cost depends on the size and severity of the area that the doctor treats.
 Furthermore, the cost depends on the number of treatments necessary to obtain successful results.
 Liposuction often falls into the cosmetic category for insurance providers.
 However, it’s important for patients to check on their coverage options before they receive treatment.
 Patients with underlying health issues such as Lipedema may benefit long-term from liposuction.
 On top of that, certain portions of their insurance plan might cover them.